tlsfuzzer/python-ecdsa/README.md

 ## Testing

-There are four test suites, three for the original Pearson module, and one more for the wrapper.
-To run them all, do this:
+To run the full test suite, do this:

     tox -e coverage

-On an Intel Core i7 4790K @ 4.0GHz, the combined tests take about 8 minutes to
+On an Intel Core i7 4790K @ 4.0GHz, the tests take about 150 seconds to execute.
-run.
+The test suite uses [`hypothesis`](https://github.com/HypothesisWorks/hypothesis) so there is some inherent variability in the test suite execution time.

-One component of `test_pyecdsa.py` checks compatibility with OpenSSL, by running the "openssl" CLI tool, make sure it's in your `PATH` if you want to test it.
+One part of `test_pyecdsa.py` checks compatibility with OpenSSL, by running the "openssl" CLI tool, make sure it's in your `PATH` if you want to test compatibility with it.

 ## Security